-Category of Investment 1 Investment Strategy and Structure 1 Number of Investments 2 Fair Value 3 (In thousands Unfunded Commitments (In thousands Remaining Life 1 Redemption Terms 1 Redemption Restrictions and Terms 1 Redemption Restrictions and Terms in Place at Year End 1 (Private Equity and Venture Capital) 4 Investments in the equity and credit of primarily private companies through private partnerships and holding companies \$ 185 2,380,605 696,205 Generally up to 15 years but dependent upor investment circumstances Distributions may Not applicable - no redemption ability.
-Not applicable - no redemption ability Investments in hedge funds, global equity, credit, real assets, \$ 93 6,001,164 onedinatarioed.
-Ranges between monthly redemption with 5 days notice, to rolling 3-years redemption with 180 days notice.
-Certain funds Initial Lockups: 1 year or less: 47% 1-2 years: 22% Over 2 years: 16% No redemption rights: 15% Redemption Frequency: 11% Quarterly: 31% 1 Year or less: 34% Over 1 Year: 9% Current Redemption Ablility: 6 months or less: 66% 6 months to 1 year: 6% Over 1 years: 13% No redemption rights: 15% (Alternative Investment Funds) 5 natural resources, and other investments through private partnerships and holding companies s 1,173,491 Open Ended have no redemption rights until dissolution of the funds.
-No redemption rights: 15% Redemption gates: Up to 25% Early Redemption Fees: up to 5% Total side pockets or restricted assets across the funds are less than 5% of the total investment amount.
-Commingled Funds 5 Investment in global equity, real assets, natural, resources, and other investments through commingled fund structures \$ 19 1,317,774 0 Open Ended Dally to monthly redemption with 1 to 30 days notice period Subject to the ability to withdraw capital from the underlying funds.
-This is dependent upon the liquidity of the underlying assets and is subject to the discretion of the Fund Manager.
-Subject to the ability to w ithdraw capital from the underlying funds.
+Category of Investment 1 Investment Strategy and Structure 1 Strategy and Commitments Remalning Life 1 Redemption Terms 1 Redemptic Restriction and Terms 18 Redemption Restrictions and Terms Ir Place at Year End 1 Investments in the equity and credit of primarity private companies \$ 185 2,380,605 Generally up to Distributions may (Private Equity and Venture through private partnerships and \$ 696,205 dependent upor investment n be made at the discretion of the Not applicable - no Not applicable - no redemption Capital) 4 holding companies • 555,255 circumstances. redemption ability. ability (Alternative Investment Investments in hedge funds, global equity, credit, real assets, natural resources, and other investments through private partnerships s 93 6,001,164 1,173,491 Ranges between monthly redemption with 5 days notice, to rolling 3-years redemption with 180 days notice.
+Certain funds have no redemption rights until dissolution inital Lockups: 1 year or less: 1-2 years: Over 2 years: No redemption rights: Redemption Frequency Monthly: Quarterly: 1 Year or less: Over 1 Year: No redemption rights: Redemption gates: Up 6 11% 31% 34% 9% 15% Current Redemption At 6 months or less; 6 months to 1 year; Over 1 years; No redemption rights; Total side pockets or re assets across the fund are less than 5% of the 66% 6% 13% 15% estricted Funds) 5 and holding companies Open Ended of the funds.
+Early Redemption Fees : up to 5% Investment amount.
+Commingled Funds 6 Investment in global equity, real assets, natural, resources, and other investments through commingled fund structures \$ 19 1,317,774 Open Ended Dally to monthly redemption with 1 to 30 days notice period Subject to the ability to withdraw capital from underlying funds.
+This dependent upon the liq of the underlying asset is subject to the discrethe Fund Manager. is uidity is and Subject to the ability to w ithdraw capital from the underlying funds.

-- (1) Information reflects a range of various terms from multiple investments. - (2) The approximate number of outstanding investments including investments with unfunded commitments but no current balance as of December 31, 2014 and December 31, 2013. - (3) The total fair value of these investments valued using the NAV as a practical expedient.

-Generally refers to investments in private partnerships or investment funds focusing on equity or credit investments in private companies.
+- (1) Information reflects a range of various terms from multiple investments. - (2) The approximate number of outstanding investments including investments with unfunded commitments but no current balance as of December 31, 2014 and December 31, 2013. - (3) The total fair value of these investments valued using the NAV as a practical expedient. - Generally refers to investments in private partnerships or investment funds focusing on equity or credit investments in private companies.
 The partnerships or funds generally have no redemption rights; the general partners of the respective funds issue capital calls and distributions.
 These funds generally provide the NAV or capital balances and changes quarterly or less frequently.
-Performance fees are generally collected by the general partner or investment manager only upon a distribution of profits to investors.

-(4) Generally refers to investments in private partnerships or investment funds focusing on a broad range of investment activities including Credit, Global Equity, Natural Resource, and Real Asset investments.
+Performance fees are generally collected by the general partner or investment manager only upon a distribution of profits to investors. - (4) Generally refers to investments in private partnerships or investment funds focusing on a broad range of investment activities including Credit, Global Equity, Natural Resource, and Real Asset investments.
 These funds generally have periodic limited redemption rights, asset and performance based fee structures.
 They provide the NAV or capital balances and changes monthly or less frequently.